Michigan City Sioux Falls Billings EBR-1

 One more marathon flying day, and then we'll relax a bit.
 Today's mission is to return from Canada.
 After covering the required preliminaries with U.S. Customs, we left Saskatoon behind.
 Here we're passing the capital city, Regina.

 The long, straight road follows the 49th parallel, which separates Canada from the United States.
 The town in the center is Portal: Saskatchewan on the left, North Dakota on the right.
-We're back in U.S. airspace, on the radio with Salt Lake Center now.
+Just beyond the town is the nine-hole Gateway Cities Golf Club, mostly in Canada.
+The ninth green is in North Dakota.
+In summer, you can tee off in Saskatchewan (Standard Time) and finish the hole an hour later (Daylight Time).

 We cleared U.S. Customs at Minot, home of the Dakota Territory Air Museum.
 The museum owns five warbirds, which came home in formation just as we were concluding our business with the government.
 They flew an impressive, elegant overhead break, and two of them taxied over to our side of the airport.
 The taildragger is an actual Japanese Zero. not a T-6 in disguise.
 The Zero is a rare plane, so most of the "Zeroes" we see in the movies are similar American planes that have been painted to look like that most maneuverable Japanese fighter.